 For general information, see subsection IV.I.1 of the General technical guidelines.

 Higher-risk situations occur at sites where high concentrations or high volumes of SCCP wastes are found and a high potential for exposure of workers or the general population exists.
 Direct dermal exposure to and inhalation of fine dust or particles containing SCCP in the workplace or home are of particular concern.
-For example, metal working If released as dust from these operations, the CPs would be adsorbed to particles because of high sorption and octanol-air partition coefficients.
+Exposure to vapour is generally considered insignificant due to the low vapour pressures involved.
+However, there is a potential for significant inhalation exposure to SCCPs during the formulation of hot melt adhesives and in the use of metal working fluids.
+Local exhaust ventilation can be used to control inhalation exposure in the hot melt adhesive manufacturing sector.
+In the metal working sector, inhalation exposure to mists/aerosols of metal working fluids can be controlled by using anti-mist additives in the formulation and by enclosing the workpiece using splash guards (ECB, 2000)

-While articles containing SCCP are not documented to exhibit specific risks to the environment and human health during their handling, collection, transportation and storage, it is important to bear in mind that large quantities of such wastes, even if properly stored, are more likely to present risks than smaller quantities scattered over large areas.
+While articles containing SCCPs are not documented to exhibit specific risks to the environment and human health during their handling, collection, transportation and storage, it is important to bear in mind that large quantities of such wastes, even if properly stored, are more likely to present risks than smaller quantities scattered over large areas.

-Higher-risk situations specific to SCCP may occur:
+Higher-risk situations specific to SCCPs may occur:

-(a) At sites where SCCPs are produced or used due to spills, facility wash-down and storm water runoff (Environment Canada, 2013);
+(a) At sites where SCCPs are produced or used due to spills, facility wash-down and storm water runoff (Environment Canada, 2008);